Drains Cleared

 No. Powerflush is gentler than you'd expect and uses mild chemical inhibitors designed for older systems in Manchester.
 It prolongs boiler life by removing the sludge that forces harder work.
 Most Manchester engineers recommend powerflush every 5–7 years for Victorian properties.

-What is a powerflush?
+What is included in a central heating powerflush?

 How long does a powerflush take?